RossMurr4y/mdbook-docx/README.md

 ## Configuration

 The configuration accepts an array of `Documents`.
-At least one must be specified.
+At least one must be specified, however you can create multiple documents from the once source.

 ### Mandatory